 UMSL Logotype Colors

-There are three approved versions of the UMSL logotype – red, black and white.
+There are two approved versions of the UMSL logotype – red and black.
 No other colors or versions are permitted.

 UMSL’s official color is red.
 The official secondary color is gold.
 The colors are based on Pantone Matching System 200 (red) and 124 (gold).